A homeowner building in the Outer Banks emailed a great question this week:

 - They can be (and often are) retrofit from below after the roof is in place.
 The benefit is that the timber is protected from the weather, and since it is installed later in the process, it is unlikely to be damaged by other trades.
-As you might imagine, this costs a bit more than setting heavy timber from above with a crane (picture each 400 lb. timber being unloaded and carried by hand into your Great Room).Unloading timbers by hand
+As you might imagine, this costs a bit more than setting heavy timber from above with a crane (picture each 400 lb. timber being unloaded and carried by hand into your great room).

-- Pre-finished: we frequently apply a finish to the timber because most builders agree that it’s less expensive for our crew to finish the timber framing in our shop while it’s on sawhorses than it is for a painting subcontractor to erect scaffolding and apply 2 coats of finish on site.
+- Pre-finished.
+We frequently apply a finish to the timber because most builders agree that it’s less expensive for our crew to finish the timber framing in our shop while it’s on sawhorses than it is for a painting subcontractor to erect scaffolding and apply two coats of finish on site.

 - Need to carefully consider spacing, timber sizes, and proportions so that it looks right (structural).

 - Added weight: timber is heavy.
 For example, a single 6” x 12” x 16’ Douglas fir timber weighs about 4 lbs. per board foot or 384 lbs.
 An engineer needs to be consulted to determine that your framing is designed to safely support the added weight of non-structural timbers.

 Structural timber framing, as you might expect, is when the timber framing is weight-bearing, or doing the work of holding up part of the house above it.
 If we return to the great room example, your architect and builder might decide to support the roof using structural timber frame trusses.
 In that case, the timber frame trusses would be designed and engineered to support the weight of the decking (usually 2×6 tongue & groove) or sheetrock ceiling, the insulation, the roofing, and the wind and snow loads.